-Ancients that Nemesis has a retrograde orbit, what is still uncertain is how
+Ancients that Nibiru has a retrograde orbit, what is still uncertain is how

 long time it stays above the ecliptic plane.
-When Nemesis slows down to a near halt (at its highest position) it remains
+When Nibiru slows down to a near halt (at its highest position) it remains

 steady, no tilting of the star occurs.
 Is this

 Night Sun visible to the naked eye?
-It is likely that the star Nemesis lights
+It is likely that the star Nibiru lights

 up at regular intervals, when drawn closer to the sun.
 This is presumably an